MtnBiker/historical-streets-la/ImplementationNotes.md

 Maybe give up for now on Rails 6 and go back and figure out when last uploaded to Heroku Last successfull upload: Deployed ba95057f May 30, 2018 at 1:54 PM · v82, Build succeeded May 30, 2018 at 1:54 PM

+Set Gemfile to match that date.
+Based on Comparing Revisions (Couldn't figure out SourceTree) Labeled changes with  FIXME-2020.06.16.
+Couldn't `bundle`, changed to `bundle update` => An error occurred while installing ffi (1.13.1), and Bundler cannot continue.
+Make sure that `gem install ffi -v '1.13.1' --source 'https://rubygems.org/'` succeeds before bundling.
+Still can't bundle update after following install ff1

+Try just going back to the May 30, 2018 at 1:54 PM  and make any needed changes